K-arch27/pinebtrfs/README.md

 ```

 ### --- Step 1 ---
-Start By flashing/Installing the OS you want in your prefered method onto the SD card
+Start By flashing/Installing the OS you want with your prefered method onto the SD card
-and do the initial setup on the phone (good time to update it too)
+and do the initial setup on the phone (good time to update it too) and install the relevant btrfs package for your distribution

 remove fsck hook in /etc/mkinitcpio.conf if any

 ### --- Step 2 ---
 Get the SD card in your computer ( or boot another system on your phone )